jolocom/jolocom-lib/docs/gettingStarted.rst

 The function is simillar to the helper we've used to create the identity, except that this function will not attempt to "anchor" the identity but rather it will try to resolve (as defined by the corresponding DID method specification) an existing identity based on the DID / keys held by the passed ``SoftwareKeyProvider`` instance.
 This can

 .. note:: For further examples of identity creation scenarios, check out the `Jolocom-SDK documentation <https://jolocom.github.io/jolocom-sdk/1.0.0-rc11/guides/identity/#creating-an-identity>`_

-TODO - is the browser / native section still needed?